 At Little Lunches we work with Nurseries and Parents to understand the specific dietary requirements of children.

 Allergen management is a minefield in any food related business.
 It’s right at the top of our agenda at Little Lunches because with Littlies, we have to be so very careful that we take all possible steps to minimise the risk in this important area.
-The recent Pret a Manger tragedy is a huge reminder that we can never become complacent in this space.

 Our commitment to Nurseries on allergen management is that we